-Property owners pay the LMD No. 2014-01 assessment as part of their annual property tax bill.
-The assessment, including an inflationary adjustment where applicable, has been approved by the property owners through prior proceedings.
-Funds received for the benefit of the District are restricted and can only be used to fund the services of the District.
+Property owners pay the LMD No. 2014-02 assessment as a part of their annual property tax bill.
+The assessment, including inflationary adjustments where applicable, has been approved by the property owners through prior proceedings.
+Funds received for the benefit of each zone are restricted and can only be used to fund the services of that zone.
 The recommended assessment rates for FY 2025/26 are listed in the table below.
-Parcel specific detail of the proposed maximum and applied assessment is included in the Report as attached and is also available from the City Clerk's office and accessible from the City's Website (www.moval.org/sd).